 All classifications of students (Freshman-Seniors) are able to apply for departmental funds.
 These awards are both merit and need based.
 Applications open on February 3, 2021 and will close at 11:59pm CST on March 22, 2021.
-In order to prepare your application, we have provided an outline of what you will need to submit HERE.
-Please prepare all of your materials before starting the application.
-You cannot save your application and come back to it at a later date.
+Students will be notified of their status in the process early May 2021.

 The departmental scholarship application allows students to apply to the scholarships for which they are eligible using one web form.
 View the complete list of available Engineering and Computer Science scholarships.